Quaternium-15: Safety concerns

 Quaternium-15 has been banned in the EU since 2017 and a bill was introduced in the US in 2017 to require the FDA to investigate its safety.

 Allergic reaction

 Quaternium-15 is an allergen, and can cause dermatitis.
 Many of those with an allergy to quaternium-15 are also allergic to formaldehyde.
 At low pH values, it would be expected to release significant amounts of formaldehyde due to acid hydrolysis via the Delepine reaction.
 Allergic sensitivity to quaternium-15 can be detected using a patch test.

 It is the single most often found cause of allergic contact dermatitis of the hands (16.5% in 959 cases).
 In 2005–06, it was the fourth most prevalent allergen in patch tests (10.3%).

-Although quaternium-15 releases low amounts of formaldehyde.
-Even so, Johnson & Johnson announced plans to phase out its use of quaternium-15 in cosmetic products by 2015 in response to consumer pressure.
+Even though quaternium-15 releases low amounts of formaldehyde, Johnson & Johnson announced plans to phase out its use of quaternium-15 in cosmetic products by 2015 in response to consumer pressure.